The elementary construction of formal anafunctors: The bicategory of J -fractions

 the unlabelled maps being the obvious projections.
 But we have the equality

 hence (\ref{eq:right_whiskered_identity}) is

 Thus whiskering is unital.

 Now to prove that right whiskering preserves composition we will again use uniqueness of descent, and prove equal a pair of 2-arrows with 0-source a cover of the 0-source of the 2-arrows we are interested in.
-Without loss of generality, we can right whisker by the fraction $y\leftarrow w \xrightarrow{\id_w} w$, as the component of the fraction pointing the `correct' way plays no role in what is to follow.
+Without loss of generality, we can right whisker by the fraction $(l,\id) = y\xleftarrow{l} w \xrightarrow{\id} w$, as the component of the fraction pointing in the forward direction plays no substantial r\^ole in what is to follow.